pjungwir/postgres-temporal-talk/slides.md

 - I'd like to support both PERIODs and ranges.
 - Since the PERIOD name must not conflict with any column names, it's easy to accept both without ambiguity.
+- Implementation will probably use ranges with exclusion constraints regardless.
 - Vik Fearing already has a patch that lets you declare PERIODs, but not use them.